 In particular, FRC's Ethical Standards stipulate that where an auditor undertakes non audit work, appropriate safeguards must be applied to reduce or eliminate any threats to independence.
-Scott-Moncrieff has not been appointed by SRWC to provide any non-audit services during the year.
+Scott-Moncrieff has not been appointed by PIRC to provide any non-audit services during the year.

 We confirm that we comply with FRC's Ethical Standards.
 In our professional judgement, the audit process is independent and our objectivity has not been compromised in any way.
-In particular there are and have been no relationships between Scott-Moncrieff, the Commissioner and management that may reasonably be thought to bear on our objectivity and independence.
+In particular there are and have been no relationships between Scott-Moncrieff and the Board, its Board members and senior management that may reasonably be thought to bear on our objectivity and independence.